SoumenChem/semiemp/README.md

 # SEMIEMP

 This code can be used as an interface to NWChem.
 It can be used to perform real-time dynamics using INDO/S Hamiltonian.
-For sample input see the manual.
+For sample input see the "test" folder.

 To set up the code-